 It is strange that many people do not wonder how Russia could have become by far the largest country in the world.
-To explain this, we need to look at Russian colonialism.
-Where the Netherlands occupied its colonies overseas, Russia stuck the conquered territory to the existing land, administered from Moscow.
-‘Russia exists and so it will be.’
-This has also embedded itself in Western European thought.
-For example, the existence of Russia as such is not disputed, but if Ukraine exists is, according to some, a point of discussion.
-These are views that are strongly fueled by disinformation.
+To explain this, we need to look at Russian imperialism.
+Where the Netherlands occupied its colonies overseas, Russia attached the conquered territory to the existing land, administered from Moscow.
+‘Russia exists, and so it will be’ seems to be the line of thought at times.
+It testifies to a Russian imperial view, also in Western thinking.
+For example, the existence of Russia as such is not disputed; that Ukraine exists is, according to some, a point of discussion.

-Can we never again doze off in that European dream?
-It might not have to be that pessimistic.
-Western oriental thinking may have given Russia the feeling of being able to conquer new territory and thus offered room for her colonial ambitions.
-But according to history, Russia can be stopped by a strong power.
+Can we never again doze off in that European dream of yesteryear?
+It does not have to be that pessimistic.
+Western Oriental thinking may have given Russia the feeling of being able to enter that region and thus offered room for her imperial ambitions and can only be stopped by a strong power.
 This seems to be happening at the front in Ukraine, but it is still largely Ukrainians with American support who make a difference there.
-For this strength to come from European societies, a reform of European citizenship can be looked at to combat the orientalist undermining of Central and Eastern European states.
+For this strength to come from European societies, a reform of European citizenship can be looked at to combat the Orientalist undermining of Central and Eastern European states.
 This calls for a revival of equivalence beliefs in the dominant way of thinking.

 Given the characteristic diversity on our continent, Europeans must move beyond the nation-state and work towards a republican conception of citizenship.
-From this point of view, free and independent citizens form a community in which one regulates oneself by participating and thus creates a political community that binds citizens to the ‘republic.’
-In this context, ‘republic’ refers to ‘public affairs’ and should not be confused with the modern conception of a republic.
+From this point of view, free and independent citizens form a community in which one regulates oneself by participating and thus creates a political community that binds citizens to the ‘political entity.’
 Despite cultural pluralism, citizens can form an idea of a ‘common will’ through broad participation.
-Europeans can overcome the nation-state and it fits more strongly with more heterogeneous structures.
-In this way, different groups can live together and different group identities can be legitimised by other groups.
+Europeans can overcome the nation-state, and it fits more strongly with more heterogeneous structures.
+In this way, different groups with different identities can live together and be legitimized by each other.
 This is done through public debate, based on essential principles in the form of equal rights.
 For example, based on the European Convention on Human Rights.
-This idea of the perfect world may sound unimaginable, but so did the invasion of 24 February 2022.
-Probably the European dream in which Europe lived until a year ago, sounded during and right after the Second World War unimaginable as well.
-But nothing could be further from the truth: Europe has long been able to guarantee a stable peace.
-With a republican vision of citizenship, the long road towards that dream is open again.
+This ideal may sound unimaginable, but so did the invasion of February 24, 2022.
+Probably the European dream in which Europe lived until a year ago, sounded during- and right after the Second World War unimaginable as well.
+But nothing could be further from the truth: Europe has long been able to guarantee stable peace.
+With a republican vision of citizenship, we can break Russia’s paved road down again.

 Consulted